 An optional sausage stuffer attachment (Buy on Amazon) works with the grinder to feed the prepared sausage mix into casings.
 It includes both a narrow tube that’s ideal for breakfast sausages, as well as a large tube for bratwurst, Italian sausage and other large sausages.

-Best High-End: Cuisinart Electric Meat Grinder
+Best for Everyday Use: Cuisinart Electric Meat Grinder

 If you buy meat in bulk, you go hunting, or you want to take up sausage making as a hobby, this grinder can handle pretty much anything you throw into it—and it has the power for frequent use.
 The powerful 300-watt motor quickly grinds up to 3 pounds per minute, so you'll be done with big projects in no time at all.